 3 Mini-Meditations for When You Don't Have Much Time

-Usually, my Friday nights were… not that.
+Usually, my Friday nights were… well, not that.
 But on that particular night, my friend had dragged me (only half-dragged to be fair) to a meditation class on a Friday evening.

 In 60 minutes, we did 3 different types of meditation: laying down, walking, and sitting.